annabuh/Marketing-Campaign-Response-Analysis/README.md

 # Marketing-Campaign-Response-Analysis

+## [View Full Analysis](https://rpubs.com/annboo/1438285).
+Link to the RPub with the html file of the project.

 ## Overview
 An exploratory and predictive analysis of customer  responses to a marketing campaign, using a real-world dataset of 2,240 customers.
 The project combines hypothesis-driven statistical testing with a  decision tree model to identify the key drivers  of campaign acceptance and produce actionable targeting recommendations.